 NOTE: These results are compiled with various camera/lens data sets reported from the pointsinfocus.com calculator, and using an aperture setting of f/1 with a subject distance of 10 feet, as measured to a generic 645 size standard to produce an approximated set of values.
 There's no such thing as a 250mm f/1.0 645 medium format lens with a given framing size of 6.0 cm x 4.5cm of course, but using these somewhat arbitrary values will insure there's no oddities or out of range results with differing lens specifications within each focal length's calculations.

 If you want to compare your own formats, the calculator also provides variables for anything from a Super 8 movie frame - up to sheet film 8x10 view cameras.
 You can run the calculations with whatever focal length lenses you wish to, and modify the related options to get precise numbers to fit your chosen setup.
-There are several other calculators online that can provide similar results if you'd prefer to search for them on your own, but I found them to be a bit harder to use (too many variables or too few), or they didn't contain a broad range of film/sensor formats to evaluate against.
+There are several other calculators online that can provide similar results if you'd prefer to search for them on your own, but I found them to be a bit harder to use (with too many variables, or too few), or they don't contain a broad enough range of film/sensor formats to evaluate against.